frankng-sg/techy.asia/src/content/blog/42sg-guide-to-exam.md

   - How-To
   - 42Singapore
   - Exam
-description: How to prepare 42Singapore Exam
+description: A simple guide that provides an efficient approach to tackle exam questions
 ---

 Assessment through examinations remains a crucial benchmark for gauging learners' comprehension of a subject.
 In the examination setting, individuals are tasked with solving problems within a limited timeframe and without assistance.
 [42Singapore](https://www.42singapore.sg/) places significant emphasis on examinations, presenting challenging questions to assess participants' abilities thoroughly.
 As a result, adequate preparation is crucial.